The world of pianos – especially digital pianos – can be very confusing and overwhelming, not only for beginners but also for seasoned musicians!

 - 1) The acoustic piano model used to record the sound and the condition of the instrument.

 - 2) The equipment used to capture the sound.

 - 3) The placement of the mic(s) during the recording.

-- 4) The acoustic environment where the sampling process occurred.
+- 4) The acoustic environment where the recording was done.

-- 5) The post-processing and algorithms used to model complex tonal interactions, like string resonance, damper resonance, cabinet resonance, natural reverberation, etc.
+- 5) The post-processing and algorithms used to model complex tonal interactions, like string resonance, damper resonance, cabinet resonance, etc.

 - 6) The length of the samples and the amount of memory dedicated to them on a digital piano.

 - 7) The number of velocity layers recorded for each note.
 The more velocity layers, the more natural volume transitions and better expressiveness you get.